chenzRG/Cancer-Multi-Omics-Benchmark/README.md

 -------------------

-# *MLOmics*: Benchmark for Machine Learning on Cancer Multi-Omics Data

 Framing the investigation of diverse cancers as a machine learning problem has recently shown significant potential in multi-omics analysis and cancer research.
 Empowering these successful machine learning models are the high-quality training datasets with sufficient data volume and adequate preprocessing.